alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 *  consider the team’s tools and working environments
 *  identify specific development needs for yourself and your team members

+###Technology for digital services

+You may not be the most technical person on your team, but as service manager you cannot leave all the technology decisions to others.
+This session will cover:

+* choosing technology, making it possible to change your mind and avoiding lock-in
+* risk and risk management, and getting the whole team thinking about security
+* questions to ask your development team to help them make the best technology decisions possible

 ###Make, test and learn

 It's time to try out the methods and tools picked up on the programme so far.
 In this practical exercise your group will: